nyu-database-design/contemporary-issues/instructions.md

 ## How to submit this assignment
 Once you have written your assignment, formatted it nicely in Markdown, and saved it into the file named `README.md`, you are ready to submit it.
 Do this from within Visual Studio Code.
+1. Click on the `Source Control` icon in the left side bar in Visual Studio Code.
+1. In the Source Control panel, you will see a field named `Message` - type in a unique message about what you have done, e.g. "`Finished assignment!`" or whatever you want to write as a note to yourself.
+1. Hover over the words `Source Control` - you will see a `...` icon appear - click it to see a menu.
+In that menu, click `Push` to submit your assignment - this uploads your updated files to the copy of your respository on GitHub.

+That's it... you're done.

+## Double-check your submission
+Prove to yourself that you have correctly submitted by viewing your repository on the GitHub website - you should see your completed README.md file there.

+You can re-submit as many times as you want before the deadline.
+Just make changes to the files on your own computer and repeat the process outlined above to upload them to GitHub.